-- 11.3 The general rule is that neither the possibility of interception, nor intercepted content and secondary data itself, plays any part in legal proceedings.
-This rule is set out in section 53 of the Act, which excludes evidence, questioning, assertion or disclosure in legal proceedings likely to reveal the existence (or the absence) of a warrant issued under Chapter 1 of Part 1 of this Act (or a warrant issued under Chapter 1 of Part 1 of the Regulation of Investigatory Powers Act 2000 (RIPA) or the Interception of Communications Act 1985).
-This rule means that the intercepted content and secondary data cannot be used either by the prosecution or the defence.
+- 11.3 The general rule is that neither the possibility of interception, nor material obtained under a warrant itself, plays any part in legal proceedings.
+This rule is set out in section 56 of the Act, which excludes evidence, questioning, assertion, disclosure or the doing of anything in relation to legal proceedings likely to reveal the existence (or the absence) of a warrant issued under Chapter 1 of Part 1 of this Act (or a warrant issued under Chapter 1 of Part 1 of the Regulation of Investigatory Powers Act 2000 (RIPA) or the Interception of Communications Act 1985).
+This rule means that the material obtained under a warrant cannot be used either by the prosecution or the defence.
 This preserves "equality of arms" which is a requirement under Article 6 of the ECHR.
 Intercept material is excluded from the initial duty of a prosecutor to disclose information under section 3 of the Criminal Procedure and Investigations Act 1996.
 For further information on disclosure to a prosecutor and obligations to ensure fairness of proceedings, please see paragraphs 11.5 to 11.10. - 11.4 Schedule 3 contains a number of tightly-drawn exceptions to this rule.
-This part of the code provides further detail on the exceptions in paragraph 21, disclosure in criminal proceedings.
+This part of the code provides further detail on the exceptions in paragraph 21 (disclosure to prosecutors and judges).